JoshHaywood/portfolio-website/README.md

 - style: Formatting, missing code, white space (This doesnt apply to CSS.)
 - refactor: Maintainabilty or a functions method has been altered.
 - dep: Dependancies added to the project.

-## Roadmap

-** Specific dates cannot be given for the roadmap due to this being a personal and none time dependant project **

-### Initial Creation

-- Create repo with ignore, license and readme files.
-- Update readme to include all initial information required.

-### Documentation

-- Construct wireframes.
-- Document theming and colour schemes.
-- Create site map diagram.
-- Reference any external assets.

-### Pre Build Creation

-- Apply previously mentioned documentation to construct first build of project.
-- User test first build.
-- Apply data from user test.
-- Use metric tools and document.
-- Apply metric data to build.

-### Release Build 1.0.0

-- Release first build under '1.0.0'.